-Common and widespread over all the BC coast, occupying forests, open woods and suburban habitats, they are out after dark.
+Common and widespread over all the Pacific Northwest, occupying forests, open woods, and suburban habitats, they are out after dark.

 The caterpillars feed at night on bracken and other ferns, as well as a number of low plants and trees.
 These are awesome moths to observe, although they are not the usual color of angle shades moths, they are indeed them.

-These moths can be found on all parts of the BC coastal region.
+These moths can be found in all parts of the Pacific Northwest.